Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Validation of the models through data analysis

 Access to thermosonde measurements from the T-REX campaign of the Air Force Research Laboratory (AFRL) has been granted \cite{TREX}.
 These data are of particular interest since they include radiosonde measurements as well as thermosonde measurements providing the $C_n^2$ profile.
-A comparison between our $C_n^2$ approach (based on radiosonde measurements) and the $C_n^2$ profile retrieved from the thermosondes is therefore possible.
+A comparison between the $C_n^2$ models (based on radiosonde measurements) and the $C_n^2$ profile retrieved from the thermosondes is therefore possible.

 The T-REX campaign took place from March 20, 2006 to April 6, 2006 in Sierra Nevada Moutains near Three Rivers, CA (launch site: latitude 36.4872° N, longitude 118.84048°W, altitude 503 meters) \cite{jumper}.
 The purpose of the experiments was to study higher altitude mountain waves and the associated turbulence.
 Radiosondes offer a vertical resolution of 10 meters (standard deviation: $3.7$ m) recording the altitude, pressure, temperature, relative humidity, wind speed and wind direction.